What Are Profit Interests?

 Example 1: Tech Startup Scenario

-Imagine a tech startup valued at $5 million at the time of issuing profit interests.
+Imagine a tech startup valued at $5 million at the time of issuing profits interests.
 An employee is granted profit interests that will only start accruing value for any company valuation growth beyond $5 million.
 If, in a few years, the company's value increases to $10 million, the employee's profit interests would be based on the $5 million growth, not the total $10 million valuation.

 Vesting of Profit Interests